 A single daffodil is beautiful but a bunch is extraordinary.
 This is a perfect analogy for your tenth wedding anniversary.
 Over 10 years you’ve created many wonderful memories together, just like this bouquet.
 Celebrate your tenth wedding anniversary with these romantic blooms.

 The morning glory flower has a short lifespan in which it blooms and dies in a single day.
 Within the Chinese folklore, this flower represents a single day for lovers to meet.
 The flower symbolizes the appreciation of each new day that life brings and, as the 11th year, it is the beginning of a new decade of marriage after the passing of the first decade.

 After 12 years of marriage, there is an understanding and appreciation of the finer things in life.
 The sublime peony is one of those finer things.
 This sophisticated flower is used in important ceremonies around the world.
 It symbolizes romance and a happy marriage, as well as prosperity and good fortune.
 The full, lush, and rounded bloom also resembles a coin, hence, money, and wealth.

 Hollyhock (13th Anniversary)

-The hollyhock, with its dramatic petals, is an exotic looking flower depicted among the flowers American artist Georgia O'Keeffe liked to paint.
-Its scientific name, Alcea, means to cure.
+The hollyhock, with its dramatic petals, is a showy flower depicted among the flowers American artist Georgia O'Keeffe liked to paint.
+Its scientific name, Alcea, means "to cure."
 A bouquet of hollyhocks carries a sensual charm and aroma.
 This flower is said to symbolize fecundity and fruitfulness.